 Quantitative methods are used to determine antimicrobial minimum inhibitory concentrations (MICs).
 These MICs provide estimates of the susceptibility of bacteria to antimicrobial compounds.
-The MICs should be determined using a standardized procedure.
-Standardized procedures are based on a dilution method (broth or agar) or equivalent with standardized inoculum concentrations and standardized concentrations of sulfamethoxazole/trimethoprim powder.
-The MIC values should be interpreted according to the following criteria:
+The MICs should be determined using a standardized test method (broth or agar)^{4,15}.
+The MIC values should be interpreted according to the criteria provided in Table 1.